Omer-Cicek/CheckOut-Page/README.md

 Users should be able to:

 - View the checkout form
-- remove or add items and change the price depends on how many items, its price
+- Remove or add items and change the price depends on how many items, its price

 ## Got feedback for me?